| Statement at City Council, Committee on Fire & Criminal Justice Services

 codes and New York fire codes or they must get OUT of the real estate

+business and back to the transportation business where they belong.
 The fire service must be able to complete a full evaluation

 of a building and have a full understanding of the building's